4 Recipes For The Best Darn Mexican Feast Ever – Perfect For Parties!

 I digress…

 Once the oil is hot (“Don’t add anything until the oil is hot,” says Seasons Culinary’s Chef, Janis McLean), add the chopped (not grated) cabbage.
 Chop the cabbage into rough chunks (Definitely more Irish-like).
 No neat or perfect, petite cubes allowed (too British-like for our purposes here).
 Add onions and garlic if you wish.
 Add diced red bell pepper for color, too.
-Sauté until golden while constantly stirring.
+Sauté until golden brown while constantly stirring.
 This may take about 25 to 30 minutes so if you’ve got kids (slaves) around, throw them into the mix.
 Keep scraping the bottom of the pan.
 Don’t worry if the pan is getting brown.
 Just keep scraping and tossing.
 Let sit for 10 or 20 seconds between tosses to caramelize the cabbage nicely, but don’t let it burn.
 Add a pinch of salt and pepper after about 15 minutes of sautéing.
 Keep sautéing until the mixture is nicely browned and tastes sweet.

 Cabbage, like most vegetables, is about 90% water, so it will cook down a lot – and in the process keep you slim and trim because it fills you up with very few calories.